This page may contain affiliate links. As an Amazon Affiliate, I earn on qualifying purchases. Please see our disclaimer for more information.

 As a little girl I always looked forward to Thanksgiving and Christmas partly because my mom made all different kinds of amazing foods.
 It was nothing short of a feast.
 We had turkey as the centerpiece (for both holidays), mashed potatoes, sweet potatoes with marshmallows on top, green bean casserole, homemade rolls, green salad and of course pies for dessert.
 But my absolute favorite holiday food was Cheeseball Salad.
-We only had Cheeseball Salad on holidays because it took awhile to make.
+We only had Cheeseball Salad on holidays because of the length of preparation.
 I often helped make the salad, especially the cheeseball part.
 If I helped, I could talk my mom into letting me try one of the cheeseballs.
 They were so good.

-When Wardeh mentioned that she was going to host her Gallery of Thanksgiving Sides the only recipe I could think of was Cheeseball Salad.
-It was truly a family tradition.
+This recipe was a family tradition.
 In fact, my mom tells me that the recipe has been in her family for years.
 But the recipe, as it was, relied on many processed ingredients.
-Here is original recipe that my mom sent me:
+Here is original recipe:

 Family Favorite Cheeseball Salad